reach-sh/reach-lang/docs/src/tut/ticket-sales/index.md

 - Line 3 sets a constant for the standard library and hides warning messages.
 - Line 4 sets a constant for the `MAX` number of tickets.
 Changing this number does so across the entire program.
 - Line 7 launches a new token with a `MAX` supply.
 Alternatively, you could replace `tickets.id` with a known testnet token id string.
 - Line 9 welcomes you to the ticket sales revolution.
-Just make sure you [print enough pamphlets.](https://youtu.be/Kb1ztV93dsE)
+Just make sure you [print enough pamphlets](https://youtu.be/Kb1ztV93dsE).

 :::note
 `REACH_NO_WARN: 'Y'`

 It is *very* important for you as a programmer to understand the warning messages Reach is giving you before you silence them.
 Many times, these warnings are indicative of critical DApp design flaws.

+If you remove this from this particular program, Reach will warn you that you are using `stdlib.newTestAccount` and this cannot be used outside of devnet environments.
+When you move to TestNet, you'll need to get the users account via `stdlib.getDefaultAccount()`.
 :::

 Now we'll fast forward to the end of our test suite and add the functionality for our `Admin`.